Where Trying To “Write” Comedy Material Flops Yet Again

 And this vicious cycle continues, year after year, essentially eliminating funny people from ever really knowing that stand-up comedy doesn’t have to be anything like what they think it is or what it ends up becoming because of less-than-adequate instruction.

 I got stuck in this exact same trap and almost quit as a result.
-Had it not been for some unexpected interactions and experiences, I would have simply been another “casualty” of the “standard” becoming a comedian process.
+Had it not been for some unexpected interactions and experiences, I would have simply been another “casualty” of the “standard” process of becoming a comedian.

 If I had any words of wisdom to provide, I’m certain it would be this: